esp-rs/esp-println/README.md

 does not add extra framing.
 Using this feature requires some care as the defmt output may become unrecoverably mangled when other data are printed.

+Follow the [defmt book's setup instructions](https://defmt.ferrous-systems.com/setup) on how to set up defmt.
+Remember, the global logger is already installed for you by esp-println!

+### Troubleshooting linker errors

+If you experience linker errors, make sure you have *some* reference to `esp_println` in your code.
+If you don't use `esp_println` directly, you'll need to add e.g. `use esp_println as _;` to your import statements.
+This ensures that the global logger will not be removed by the compiler.

 ## License

 Licensed under either of: